kwsportracing/site/docs/dates.md

 | 6:00pm                | Lapping ends                                                                 |

 Depending on attendance, we will either run 2 or 3 groups at our discretion.

-### Mentorship Program

-To allow newer riders to get the most out of their trackday experience, we are implementing a mentorship program.
-This allows you to ride in sessions below the group you registered in if you have a friend you are helping out with lines/technique.

-If you are riding in a session below the one you've registered in, you absolutely MUST respect the riders in that session and the corresponding passing rules.
-Please confirm with the marshalls prior to entering the track to make sure that there is enough room for you to join in.

 ### Rain Policy